drocheam/optrace/docs/source/usage/gui.rst

      - title (:python:`str`), default state (:python:`bool`), callable function
      - a checkbox boolean option

-Changing the value, selection or checkbox automatically calls the function after enter has been pressed.
+Changing the selection, checking the check box, or pressing the button automatically runs the underlying action.
+For a value field, the value is confirmed through either the loss of focus of the UI element or by pressing enter.
 The number of custom UI elements is limited to three of each type.
-The callable functions are an optional parameter (except for the button), which can be left empty of set to :python:`None`.
+The callable functions are an optional parameter (except for the button), which can be left empty or set to :python:`None`.
 This can be useful when using a field as setting for another action.

-The following examples creates a custom button, checkbox, selection and value:
+The following example creates a custom button, checkbox, selection and value:

 .. testcode::